You are viewing a story from harrypotterfanfiction.com

 In the blink of an eye he became distressed once more, standing up so suddenly his chair toppled over behind him, crashing against the hard stone floor.
-More than a few of the house elves eyed him warily and shuffled quickly out of sight.
+I jumped in fright along with some of the surrounding house elves who quickly shuffled out of sight.
 Clearly they were aware of the rumours surrounding the Malfoy’s and were not going to stick around to witness it first-hand.
 I tried my best to give them a reassuring smile, as they backed away from Draco, but he didn’t even seem to notice.
 His eyes remained firmly locked onto me.

 ‘Stop lying to me,’ he shouted, clearing the last of the house elves from the room.
 ‘You know exactly who I am and what I’ve done and you of all people should know just how bad I am.
 You said that some things are too bad to come back from and I have done bad things, so many horrific things and I don’t know how to come back from them.’

 ‘Yes but good and evil isn’t quite as straightforward as that,’ I said, trying to reason with him.
 ‘It’s not that black and white.
 You can be a good person and still do stupid things, bad things, but as long as you know that it’s wrong and you feel remorse and guilt then that’s what stops you from becoming evil.
 You said so yourself before that you didn’t want to do those things.
 That you were forced into it out of fear.’

 ‘But I’ve still hurt people.
 I’m a killer.
 It’s my fault Dumbledore’s dead and I nearly killed Katie Bell and Weasley and there are others.
 So many more, you can’t even imagine.’